Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 In a dual-band (2.4GHz + 5GHz) broadcaster, the 5GHz band gets all the channels above (#1, #2).
 It'll also get #3 if the broadcaster supports DFS.

-If the broadcaster support DFS then the 5GHz-1 gets up to channel 64, and the rest (100 and up) goes to 5GHz-2.
+If the broadcaster supports DFS, the 5GHz-1 gets up to channel 64, and the rest (100 and up) goes to 5GHz-2.
 If the hardware also supports the new 5.9GHz portion of the 5GHz spectrum, it generally has three additional channels to its upper part, including 169, 173, and 177.

-The splitting of the 5GHz spectrum ensures that the two narrower bands (5GHz-1 and 5GHz-2) do not overlap each other.
-So, here's the deal with traditional Tri-band (2.4GHz+ 5GHz+ 5GHz):
+The splitting of the 5GHz spectrum ensures that the two narrower bands (5GHz-1 and 5GHz-2) do not overlap.
+So, here's the deal with traditional tri-band (2.4GHz+ 5GHz+ 5GHz):

 • The good: While the total width of the 5GHz spectrum remains the same, we can use two portions of this band simultaneously, theoretically doubling its real-world bandwidth.

 • The bottom line: Limited bandwidth for each sub-5GHz band.
-In an area crowded with 5GHz Wi-Fi broadcasters, practically everywhere these days, this band-splitting practice likely adds little, if at all, in terms of extra real-world total bandwidth.
+In an area crowded with 5GHz Wi-Fi broadcasters, practically everywhere these days, this band-splitting practice likely adds little in terms of extra real-world total bandwidth.

-Since Wi-Fi 7 is new, the specifics of band-splitting in the 6GHz frequency are still unknown.
-But it should be similar in principle.
-The entire frequency is divided into two non-overlapping separate portions to host the upper and lower channels, allowing the use of two channels simultaneously.
+The band-splitting of the 6GHz frequency is similar in principle to that of the 5GHz.
+The entire frequency is divided into two separate, non-overlapping portions to host the upper and lower channels, allowing the simultaneous use of two channels.
+But this band has its own quirks.

-1. The 6GHz Wi-Fi frequency's total width is 1200MHz.
-If split in the middle, we'll get two 600MHz-wide sub-bands.
-Generally, the narrower the band, the less flexible it becomes in channel width.
+1. If split in the middle, we'll get two 600MHz-wide sub-bands.
+Generally, the narrower the band, the less flexible it becomes in forming a channel with the widest possible width.

 But before we get there, keep in mind that the Deco BE95, despite all the things I mentioned above, is a familiar mesh system.